PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route

 This framework involves both passengers and agents in the decision-making process.
 They learn the best pricing actions based on their utility functions that dynamically change based on each agent’s set of preferences and environmental variables.
+With a DQN dispatch policy, vehicles act as agents that learn the optimal policy in a distributed manner (at each vehicle) through interaction with the environment.
+We shall refer to vehicles as agents from this point forth.
 Vehicles learn the best future dispatch action to take at time step t, taking into consideration the locations of all other nearby vehicles, but without anticipating their future decisions.
 Note that, vehicles get dispatched to areas of anticipated high-demand either when they just enter the market, or when they spend a long time being idle (searching for a ride).
 Vehicles’ dispatch decisions are made in parallel.
-However, if multiple vehicles select the same request at the exact same time, the passenger/goods customer will choose one of the available vehicles.
 Therefore, our algorithm learns the optimal policy for each agent independently as opposed to centralized-based approaches such as in \cite{oda2018movi}.